9 min read

 Here’s where things get interesting.

-There are, however, excellent sources of protein from whole foods, including chicken, turkey, fish, dairy, and eggs.
-Those sensitive to dairy products or those with allergies shouldn’t consume dairy-based protein sources such as milk and cheese.
+There are sources of protein from animal products, including chicken, turkey, fish, dairy, and eggs.
+Those sensitive to dairy or whey products or those with allergies shouldn’t consume dairy-based protein sources such as milk and cheese.

-For vegans, good sources of protein include quinoa, legumes, nuts, chia seeds, and tofu, to name a few.
+For vegans or those following a more plant-based based diet, good sources of protein include quinoa, legumes, nuts, chia seeds, pea protein, and tofu, to name a few.

 If you take a look at most of the protein products on the market promising weight gain, nearly all contain high levels of sugar and calories in them.
 This isn’t necessarily healthy weight gain.